Michael-F-Bryan/static-analyser-in-rust/src/lex.md

 }

 impl Token {
+    /// Create a new token out of a `Span` and something which can be turned
+    /// into a `TokenKind`.
     pub fn new<K: Into<TokenKind>>(span: Span, kind: K) -> Token {
         let kind = kind.into();
         Token { span, kind }